dsrivastavv/MC-GAN-/README.md

 ### Architecture
 We divide the network into two stages each specialized for a particular task.
 The first network, glphyNet models the overall glyph shape and structure.
 The second network, ornaNet models the appearance with color and texture, enabling the transfer of fine decorative elements.
 Each of these networks follow a conditional GAN architecture.
+Generator is basically an encoder decoder model and ensures that input and output are of same dimension.
+Descriminator consist of a local and global discriminator where weights of the local discriminator is shared with the latter.
+Receptive field of global discriminator is whole image.
 <p align='center'>
   <img src='./architecture/glyphNet.png' alt='input' width="400" height="300"/>
   <img src='./architecture/ornaNet.png' alt='input' width="400" height="300"/>